 - 2. Effective talks should be entertaining because... - 3.
-You should not read because... - 4.
+The speaker should not read because... - 4.
 Standing is better than sitting because... - 5.
-I should notice my audience because ...
+The speaker should notice the audience because ...

 The Structure of a Presentation

 A quote about public speaking says: